lixsh6/lixsh.github.io/_pages/about.md

   - /about.html
 ---

+I am now a third year PhD student in THUIR group, Department of Computer Science and Technology in Tsinghua University, Beijing, China.
+My supervisor is Prof. Yiqun Liu.
+My major research interests are in Web Search Evaluation and User Behavior Model.

 Recent Professional Activities
 ======
 * I serve as PC of IJCAI 2018, SIGIR 2018, as well as ICWSM 2018 (Dec.
 2017).